News & Insights

 Mugshot Privacy Laws in South America

-Brazil and Argentina have laws that protect an individual’s right to privacy and prohibit using mugshots for commercial purposes.
+Brazil and Argentina have laws that protect an individual’s right to privacy and prohibit the use of mugshots for commercial purposes.

 Mugshot Privacy Laws in Africa